Champagne Tsarine

 The Tsarine brand has always been positioned at a slightly lower price point than many of the top, prestigious brands, such as Lanson, but has enjoyed a good presence both in Europe and the UK, where it is immediately recognisable by its unusual, long-necked, curved column bottle.

-Represented within the Lanson portfolio in the UK, Tsarine Champagne has mainly been distributed through wholesalers and independents, with some supermarket presence.
-The brand has been through an upgrade and repositioning in 2011, with a more focussed and targeted marketing campaign for the brand, soon to be launched.
+Tsarine Champagne has mainly been distributed through wholesalers and independents, with some supermarket presence.
+The brand underwent an upgrade and repositioning in 2011, with a more focussed and targeted marketing campaign for the brand to bring awareness to it.

 In the 19th century, Russia was the leading export market for Champagne, and the packaging and design of the Tsarine brand was unashamedly blatant in its homage to this market.
 The long bottle, and its swirling bring to mind Russian architecture at the time, especially Saint Basil’s Cathedral in Moscow.
 The colours, the emblems, the label, and the evocative name, all reflect the opulence of the Russian Imperialist court, prior to the Revolution.